Dopamine, oxytocin, and serotonin walk into a bar . . .

 - An attitude of gratitude upgrades your hormones, from oxytocin to cortisol, and your neurotransmitters, including dopamine and serotonin.
 Recent data suggests gratitude provides behavioral and psychological “glue”—oxytocin is associated with promoting the glue that connects adults in meaningful relationships.
 Not surprisingly, gratitude increases blood flow and activity in the hypothalamus, the master gland that controls hormones.

-- A pivotal 2003 study on gratitude concluded that, “a conscious focus on blessings may have emotional and personal benefits.”
+- A pivotal 2003 study on being thankful concluded that, “a conscious focus on blessings may have emotional and personal benefits.”
 This renowned study, by psychologists Dr. Robert A. Emmons of the University of California, Davis, and Dr. Michael E. McCullough of the University of Miami, recommended using gratitude exercises as an outright psychological intervention, meaning that the subjects actively state gratitude in writing on a routine basis.
 This recommendation took hold: Much of the research on gratitude cites “gratitude intervention” as a form of treatment.

 - Gratitude interventions have been shown to result in improved sleep, more frequent exercise and stronger cardiovascular and immune systems.